Almost contact 5-folds are contact: Preliminaries.

 The homotopy groups $\pi_i(\CP^3)=0$ for $1\leq i\leq6$, $i\neq2$, hence the existence of sections of a fibre bundle with typical fibre $\CP^3$ over the $5$--manifold $M$ is controlled by the primary obstruction class $d=W_3(M)\in H^3(M,\pi_2(\CP^3))\cong H^3(M,\Z)$.
 The hypothesis of Theorem \ref{main} is $d=0$.\\

 Let $s_\xi$ and $s_{\xi'}$ be two sections of this $\CP^3$--bundle.
-The obstruction class dictating the existence (or the lack thereof) of a homotopy between them lies is the primary obstruction $d(\xi,\xi')\in H^2(M,\Z)$.
+The obstruction class dictating the existence (or the lack thereof) of a homotopy between them is the primary obstruction $d(\xi,\xi')\in H^2(M,\Z)$.
 The obstruction theory argument can be made relative to a submanifold $A\subset M$.
-This implies the following \begin{lemma} Let $s_\xi$ and $s_{\xi'}$ be two sections of a $\CP^3$--bundle over $M$ that are homotopic over a $2$--skeleton of the pair $(M,A)$.
+Given a self--indexing Morse function for the pair $(M,A)$, we consider the relative $j$--skeleton $M_j$ defined as the union of $A$ and the cores of the handles of the critical points of index less or equal than $j$.
+We have the following \begin{lemma} Consider a relative 2--skeleton $M_2$ for the pair $(M,A)$ and let $s_\xi$, $s_{\xi'}$ be two sections of a $\CP^3$--bundle over $M$ that are homotopic over $M_2$.
 Then $s_\xi$ and $s_{\xi'}$ are also homotopic over $(M,A)$. \end{lemma} Let $(M,\xi)$ be an almost contact structure, the construction of the contact structure $\xi'$ obtained in Theorem \ref{main} does not modify the homotopy class of the given section, i.e. $s_\xi\sim s_{\xi'}$.
-This is readily seen at the stages preceeding Section \ref{sec:bands}.
 In Section \ref{sec:bands} we provide a detailed account on the modification of the obstruction class $d(\xi,\xi')$ in the $2$--skeleton of certain pieces of $M$ where $\xi'$ has been constructed.
 This is enough to conclude that $d(\xi,\xi')=0$ once $\xi'$ is extended to $M$ in Section \ref{sec:end}.